 On April 18, 1929, the Coleman theater opened.
 The Coleman also had a vaudeville stage, and Miamians once again had their choice of two theaters to attend.

 The article above is valuable because it mentions three obscure playhouses from Miami’s past: the Odeon, the Pastime, and the Airdome.
 A pre-1917 postcard of South Main shows the Pastime in the ground floor of the Cardin building.
-The locations of the others have been lost to history.
+The Odeon, as mentioned before, was on the first block of SE 1st.
+No clue on where the Airdome was.

 The Glory B and the Coleman both survived the Great Depression, providing entertainment which was just barely affordable enough, combined with a nice air-conditioned place to escape dust bowl summer heat.